Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/lighting/introduction.md

 # Real-Time Lighting & Reflections

+**BETA FEATURE.
+This article is only live for testing purposes, this feature has not yet been released.**

 Wallpaper Engine supports real-time lighting and reflections on 2D scenes.
 This requires you to enable either the **Lighting** or **Reflection** options in the material settings of an image layer.
 These two functionalities work well together but, as always, try to not enable both of them if you do not really need them to keep the performance impact as low as possible.

 ![Real-time lighting and reflections](/img/pbr/pbr_mouse.gif)